tengfoonglam/kitti_odometry_replayer_ros2/README.md

 [![CI](https://github.com/tengfoonglam/ros2_kitti/actions/workflows/main.yml/badge.svg)](https://github.com/tengfoonglam/ros2_kitti/actions/workflows/main.yml)

-[INSERT IMAGE]

 **KITTI Odometry Replayer ROS 2** is a ROS 2 package that allows a user to replay data from the [KITTI Odometry Dataset](https://www.cvlibs.net/datasets/kitti/eval_odometry.php).
-Currently only supports the **Humble** distribution.
+It currently only supports the **Humble** distribution.

-Key features of the package:
+##### Replaying Poses, Point Cloud and Images from a Dataset Sequence

+##### Running an Odometry Pipeline and Comparing with a Ground Truth "Ghost Car"

+## Key Features
 1. Replayer that replays all the data provided by the KITTI Odometry Dataset
     * Timestamps
     * Ground truth poses
     * Lidar point cloud
     * Left/right grayscale images
     * Left/right colour images
-1. Additional replayer functionality
+2. Additional replayer functionality
     * Start/pause
     * Replay at a specified speed
     * Replay only a segment of a sequence
     * Replayer can be made a [composible node](https://docs.ros.org/en/humble/Tutorials/Intermediate/Composition.html) which allows for more efficient transport of published data
-1. URDF generator that creates the URDF of all the vehicle setup in the dataset
+3. URDF generator that creates the URDF of all the vehicle setup in the dataset
-1. Composible odometry nodes that uses the data replayer as a data source:
+4. Composible odometry nodes that uses the data replayer as a data source:
     * Odometry using [Open3D](http://www.open3d.org/)'s point cloud resigration implementation
     * [KISS ICP](https://github.com/PRBonn/kiss-icp)
-1. Visualization tools
+5. Visualization tools
     * RVIZ plugin that allows the control of the replayer via a GUI
     * 'Ghost car' driving on the ground truth path when running the replayer with an odometry node